jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

       - Supports custom roles
       - Built-in roles:
         - Global Administrator
+          - The highest level of access, including the ability to grant administrator access to other users and to reset other administrator’s passwords
         - User Administrator
+          - Can create and manage users and groups, and can reset passwords for users, Helpdesk administrators and User administrators.
         - Billing Administrator
+          - Can make purchases and manage subscriptions.
+        - Helpdesk administrator
+          - Can change the password for users who don’t have an administrator role and they can invalidate refresh tokens, which forces users to sign back in again.
 - Assigning Access to Resources
   - ![Role Definition Parts](images/role_definition_parts.png)
 - Creating Custom Roles